PERSONAL DATA PROTECTION POLICY BY THE CROSSING CHURCH LTD

-TCC will disclose personal data to external third party organisations (local or overseas) on a required basis for the purposes that the personal data have been collected for.
+TCC may disclose personal data to external third party organisations (local or overseas) on a required basis for the purposes that the personal data have been collected for.

-These external third party organisations will be required to give an undertaking to protect the personal data released and an agreement that the personal data will only be used for the purpose that it had been released.
+These external third party organisations will be required to undertake legally binding obligations to protect the personal data released and an agreement that the personal data will only be used for the purpose specified by TCC.

 TCC shall ensure that such transfers (local or overseas) shall be done in a manner that is secure and compliant with the requirements of the PDPA.

 TCC will make every reasonable effort to ensure that personal data collected and retained is accurate and complete; when in doubt, a request will be made to the individual for a verbal or written declaration that the personal data provided is accurate and complete.

 Staff are to inform the respective DPO in writing of all requests for changes to information of personal data to their knowledge.

 Save as provided above, the respective DPO are responsible for the integrity of the personal data protection.
 No changes can be made to personal data except through the DPO.

 TCC will ensure that all personal data is kept confidential and accessible only to authorised personnel for the purpose for which that information was sought.
 The authorised persons and their level of access include, amongst others, the following: